 While there is no known cure for bipolar disorder, there are many treatments that have proven to be highly effective in managing the symptoms and minimizing the effects.
-An important aspect of bipolar management is learning to identify triggers than can bring on depressive spells.
+An important aspect of bipolar management is learning to identify triggers than can lead to depressive episodes.1

 Personal isolation is one of the most powerful triggers of depression.
-Many bipolar people tend to unconsciously isolate themselves from friends and loved ones from time to time.
+Many people with bipolar disorder tend to unconsciously isolate themselves from friends and loved ones from time to time.
 This isolation fuels feelings of sadness and reduces feelings of optimism.

 Some examples of personal isolation include the following:

 Depressed individuals can feel isolated in the middle of a crowd of people who love them and care deeply about them.
 One of the most important coping skills for a bipolar person to cultivate is the recognition of early signs of isolating tendencies as possible triggers for depression.
 Once these triggers are identified, the individual can then act consciously to prevent that result.

 While simply getting involved with activities may not be enough to completely eliminate depression, it will certainly help individuals feel more connected to others and less trapped in their own minds clouded by depression.

 If you or someone you love is fighting bipolar disorder or other symptoms of depression, please call our toll-free helpline right away at 877-345-3357.
 Our admissions coordinators can answer any questions you have and can encourage you to more effectively manage your emotions.